 What is included in the cost of Family Camp?

 - Three delicious and nutritious meals a day

 - Access to camp’s facilities, activity areas, and grounds

 What activities can we do during Family Camp?

 There will be a variety of activity areas open for families to enjoy at their leisure.
 Staff will not be offering instruction in any of our activity areas.
-Some shared equipment will be available for use in the following activity areas, but for health and safety reasons, we encourage families to bring their own equipment when possible.
-Our staff will clean and sanitize equipment daily.
-Families will also be responsible for wiping down shared equipment before and after use, with supplies provided by CMS in each activity area.
+Equipment will be available for use in the following activity areas, and families may brig their own personal sports equipment as well.

 - Walking and Running Trails